To register for a library card, please do the following:

-The purpose of the new eCard is to provide temporary access to the Digital Library for patrons who are eligible for a regular library card but prevented from registering for a library card due to the Library’s temporary closure.
+The purpose of the eCard is to provide temporary access to the Digital Library for patrons who are eligible for a regular library card but prevented from registering for a library card because they would rather not enter the building at this time.

 Applicants under 18 (children and teens) must have a parent or legal guardian present to sign the application and provide proof of residency.